-Appreciation for a Disney Princess: Tribute to Hua Mulan
+Appreciation of a Disney Princess: a tribute to Hua Mulan

 Mulan is one of my favorite Disney movies.
 Here's why the character speaks to me.

 Everyone has probably seen —at least— most of the Disney movies out there.
 Whether you’re a fan of Pixar or Disney Princesses, you might have a few favorites that stand out from the rest.
 Some of my favorites include Beauty and the Beast, Pocahontas, Tangled, Finding Nemo, the Toy Story series, and The Incredibles.

 Yet, Mulan is my personal favorite.
 Even as an adult whenever the movie plays on TV, I watch it.
 Even if it is halfway over or near the end, I don't care!
 The songs, the story and the development of Mulan’s character throughout always bring a smile to my face.

 Mulan is a smart and courageous young woman who risks everything to save her father from going to war and, ultimately, saves China from the Huns.
 Like many women, Mulan struggles with making her family proud.
 We see this most in the Matchmaker scene when she is rejected after a disastrous visit and told, “…you will never bring your family honor!”
 In the following scene where Mulan sings “Reflection,” one of my favorite songs, we see her talk about how to be who she really is (clumsy, outspoken, and so on), she would have to disappoint her family.